 WHAT WE DO

-Supporting Camino infrastructure is one way we give back to The Way.
-Each year, your membership dues and generous donations allow us to award competitive grants to albergues and pilgrim associations in Spain, France and Portugal to fund projects that improve pilgrim accommodations and waymarking.
+Supporting Camino infrastructure is one way we give back to the Way.
+Your membership dues and generous donations allow us to award competitive grants each year to albergues and pilgrim associations in Spain, France and Portugal to fund projects that improve pilgrim accommodations and waymarking.

 Bringing pilgrims together and creating community is core to our mission.
-Each year, we host an annual Gathering, which brings approximately 200 pilgrims together to learn about the Camino and celebrate all the Camino has provided us.
+Each year, we host a Gathering, which brings 200-300 pilgrims together to learn about the Camino and celebrate all the Camino has provided us.

-Providing information and encouragement to past and future pilgrims is key to ensuring they expand their knowledge of the Camino and have a positive experience along The Way.
+Providing information and encouragement to pilgrims is key to ensuring they expand their knowledge of the Camino and have a positive experience along the Way.
 We are the only American organization to issue pilgrim credentials.
-On our website you can learn about Camino history, statistics and route overviews, and find answers to your questions in our FAQs.
-In “La Concha” our quarterly member newsletter, we publish articles, book reviews, photographs and news about American Pilgrims on the Camino and the Camino itself.
+On our website you can learn about the Camino through history, statistics and route overviews, and find answers to your questions in our FAQs.
+In “La Concha” our member newsletter, we publish articles, book reviews, photographs and news about our organization, members and the Camino itself.
 You're invited to join our Facebook group to exchange info and ideas.

 The Spirit of the Camino